enide-electronics/growatt-sph-spa-esp8266/HARDWARE.md

 ## Wemos D1 mini and similar
 Recently I decided to develop an adapter PCB, with all the components mentioned above and use a [Wemos D1 Mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) board talk to the inverter via RS232 interface.

-The Wemos D1 mini has a lot more pins and thus the serial communication to the inverter is handled by SoftwareSerial on pins D5 and D6, thus freeing the USB interface (native serial port) to see log messages and debug information.
+The Wemos D1 mini has a lot more pins and thus the serial communication to the inverter is handled by SoftwareSerial on pins D5 and D6, freeing the USB interface (native serial port) for sending log messages and debug information.

 This new adapter board also includes 2 LEDs and one push button to use in the future.